cyrichardson/docs-cloud-keep/api-docs/getting-started/concepts.rst

 .. _certificate_containers:

-Certificate Containers
+Certificate containers
 ----------------------

-Use certificate containers to group X.509 Certificates with other secrets that are needed to successfully use the certificate.
-For example:
+A certificate container is used to store X.509 Certificates with other secrets that are needed to successfully use the certificate.
+Other secrets can be any of the following types:

   * certificate
   * private_key (optional)